lessthan41/NTHU-CVLAB-Synthetic-Images/README.md

 For each normal images, we apply Stable Diffusion for defect inpainting respectively.
 The inpainting mask is acquired by random sampling ground_truth mask from [MVTec AD](https://www.mvtec.com/company/research/datasets/mvtec-ad) dataset, then applying augmentations as our input inpainting masks.
 The inpainting masks are saved under path `synthetic_tidy_v2/{CLASS}/mask`.
 The output defect images are saved under path `synthetic_tidy_v2/{CLASS}/defect`.
 The failure cases are eliminated.

 ## Dataset Download
 For downloading our synthetic dataset, please visit <a href="https://drive.google.com/file/d/1bcfn1jAIjkahJPWe2d_9upK0n5nBkO_q/view?usp=sharing" target="_blank">synthetic_tidy_v2</a>.
-For the convenience, <a href="https://drive.google.com/file/d/1t83KOk67e2Fz2HdtQgF7NtMQQTWBKRei/view?usp=sharing" target="_blank">synthetic_mvtec_like</a> is also provided with same structure as MVTecAD datset.
+For the convenience, <a href="https://drive.google.com/file/d/1t83KOk67e2Fz2HdtQgF7NtMQQTWBKRei/view?usp=sharing" target="_blank">synthetic_mvtec_like</a> is also provided with same structure as MVTecAD dataset.

 ## NTHU CVLAB
 For more details, please visit [CVLAB](https://cv.cs.nthu.edu.tw/).